ASSERT-KTH/nano-agent/README.md

 Most coding agents (e.g. Aider, SWE-Agent, Devin) are designed to perform well.
 To achieve that, they bake in layers of human-designed heuristics:
 navigation memory, prompt rewriting, hand-crafted repo maps, retry logic...

 These make agents more *capable*, but also more *opaque*.
-They're hard to analyze, and thus hard to adopt to generate rollout training data.
+They're hard to analyze, and thus harder to adopt.

 `Nano` takes the opposite stance:
-Inspired by [**The Bitter Lesson**](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), we believe that long-term performance comes not from human intuition, but from **letting models learn their own strategies** — even if they start out worse.
+Inspired by [**The Bitter Lesson**](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), we believe that long-term performance comes not from human intuition, but from **letting models learn their own strategies**, even if they start out worse.
 That's what `Nano` tries to provide.